 If you have the financial capacity to invest in data management, do not hurry up and consider the main aspects.
 For effective data-driven decisions, you should grow the three core capabilities:

-• Grow analytical skills.
-AI-powered data management tools cannot make strategic business decisions instead of humans.
+- Grow analytical skills.
+AI-powered data management tools cannot make strategic business decisions but instead humans.
 ML, Business Intelligence, and AI can do analytics for you.
 But your executives should have well-developed skills to know how to use the output to accelerate growth.

 Data-Driven Process vs Assumption-Driven Process